Why Sarah Chose Fabric Gift Wrap

 The Future for Sustainable Gift Wrapping?

 In Sarah’s ideal world, there is no paper wrapping and everyone uses and reuses fabric gift wrap.
-And that’s a way off, but her new business, Wrapper’s Delight is offering an alternative, a better way to wrap.
-Her business is still in its infancy but Sarah has lots of ideas.
-One of her goals for next year is to use more upcycled fabrics, making her wrapping solutions even more sustainable.
+And that’s a way off, but her business, Wrapper’s Delight is offering an alternative, a better way to wrap.
+Sarah’s range includes gift bags (yes… some are made JUST for wine), more traditional furoshiki wrappers and some organic fabric options.

 Thanks so much to Sarah for taking the time to chat to us and for providing these beautiful images of her workspace💜